lewisbennett/viewpump/README.md

     return result;
 }
 ```
-Add your interceptor by calling `ViewPump.ViewPumpService.Instance.Interceptors.Add(new MyCustomInterceptor())`.
+Add your interceptor by calling `ViewPump.ViewPumpService.Instance.AddInterceptor(new MyCustomInterceptor())`.

 ## Samples